Electoral College Timeline of Events

 (at least six days before the meeting of the electors)

-Electoral votes (the Certificates of Vote) must be received by the President of the Senate and the Archivist no later than nine days after the meeting of the electors.
+Electoral votes must be received by the President of the Senate and the Archivist no later than the fourth Wednesday in December.
 If votes are lost or delayed, the Archivist may take extraordinary measures to retrieve duplicate originals.

-On or before January 3, 2021—Archivist transfers Certificates to Congress
+On or before January 3, 2025—Archivist transfers Certificates to Congress

 As the new Congress assembles, the Archivist transmits sets of Certificates to Congress, as requested.
 This generally happens when the Senate does not receive its set of Certificates on time.
-The transfer occurs in late December or early January when OFR’s Legal staff meets with representatives of the Secretary of the Senate and the Clerk of the House.
+The transfer occurs in late December or early January when OFR’s Legal staff meets with representatives of the Secretary of the Senate, the Clerk of the House, and Congressional Parliamentarians.

 Congress meets in joint session to count the electoral votes.
 The Vice President, as President of the Senate, presides over the count and announces the results of the Electoral College vote.
 The President of the Senate then declares which persons, if any, have been elected President and Vice President of the United States.

-If any objections to the electoral votes are made, they must be submitted in writing and be signed by at least one member of the House and one Senator.
+If any objections to the electoral votes are made, they must be submitted in writing and be signed by at least one-fifth of the members of the House and one-fifth of the Senators.
 If objections are presented, the House and Senate withdraw to their respective chambers to consider the merits of the objection(s) under procedures set out in Federal law.
+Only two grounds for objection are acceptable: that the electors of the State were not lawfully certified under a Certificate of Ascertainment, or that the vote of one or more electors has not been regularly given.

 If no Presidential candidate wins at least 270 electoral votes (a majority of the 538 available votes), under the 12th Amendment to the Constitution the House of Representatives decides the Presidential election.
 If necessary, the House would elect the President by majority vote, choosing from among the three candidates who received the greatest number of electoral votes.
 The vote would be taken by State, with each State having one vote.
 (The District of Columbia does not vote because it doesn't have voting members in the House of Representatives.)